Your information, how we use it & your rights.

 How do we collect information from you?

-Information may be obtained from you face to face, through e-mail or telephone calls, from public information sources such as Companies House, or completion of online documentation.
-As the information is required to enable us to provide our services if you opt not to provide it we may not be able to continue to advise you.
+Information may be obtained from you face to face, through e-mail or telephone calls, from data controllers, from public information sources such as Companies House, or completion of online documentation.
+As the information is required to enable us to provide our services if you opt not to provide it we may not be able to continue to provide services to you.

 We also collect information when you voluntarily complete customer surveys or provide feedback.